mvolkmann/blog/src/zig.md

 ```

 ## CLEANUP EVERYTHING BELOW HERE!

-const array = [_]u8{ 'h', 'e', 'l', 'l', ‘o’];
-This shows declaring an array where the length is inferred from the initial elements.

-Arrays have a len field.

-if condition must evaluate to a boolean.
-There are no other truths or falsely values.

-expect must be called with try and takes a single boolean value.

-When a while loop condition is an optional variable,
-does the capture in pipes comes before the optional colon and continue expression?

-To call a function that returns a value and not use it, assign to \_.

-Function parameters are immutable.

-Convention is to use snake case for variables and snake case for function names.

 .{} makes a literal that's either an array literal or struct literal.
 Strings are just arrays too.